Leopoldov95/Vagabond-Connect/README.md

 If you just want to use the client then simply go to the client folder, run ```npm install ``` to install the dependencies and then start the client with ```npm start ```

 ## Features
-* Fullstack MERN Hotel Website that utilizes CRUD functionality
+* Fullstack Social Media website
+* Users can create, edit, and delete their account
-* Users can browse rooms and create bookings on selected dates
+* Users can create posts, upload images, like posts, comment on posts, delete their posts, and make edits to their posts
-* Users enter their details in a checkout form to create a booking and store their information
+* Users have a profile page in which they can add a bio and personalize their profile pciture and background image
-* Backend handles date collision's and notifies user's if a room is available or unavailable on the selected dates
-* User can view and delete their bookings by entering the provivded confirmation code or email
-* Room and booking data is stored within a MongoDB databse
-* Website is fully responsive and looks great across multiple platforms
+* Users can follow one another and keep track of the following count
+* Posts can be sorted based on continent or followers
+* Must have an account to create posts and follow users

 ## Technologies
 The app was created with the following technologies
-* MongoDB
-* Express.JS
 * ReactJS
 * Redux
+* Typescript
+* MaterialUI
 * NodeJS
+* Express
-* SASS
+* Mongo DB

 ## Challenges
 This is my second fullstack project I have created using the MERN stack.